 On April 1, 2020, we purchased all the issued and outstanding membership interest of ApiFix, Ltd. ("ApiFix") for (a) \$2,000 in cash, and (b) 934,783 shares of the Company's common stock, \$0.00025 par value per share, representing approximately \$35,000 (based on a closing share price of \$37.63 on April 1, 2020.
 ApiFix, a corporation organized under the laws of Israel, has developed a minimally invasive deformity correction system for patients with Adolescent Idiopathic Scoliosis ("ApiFix System").
-In addition, we have also agreed to pay as part of the purchase price the following anniversary payments: (i) \$13,000 on the second anniversary of the closing date, provided that such payment will be paid earlier if 150 clinical procedures using the ApiFix System are completed in the United States before such anniversary date, (ii) \$8,000 on the third anniversary of the closing date; and (iii) \$9,000 on the fourth anniversary of the closing date.
-In addition, to the extent that the product of our revenues from the ApiFix System for the twelve months ended June 30, 2024 multiplied by 2.25 exceeds the anniversary payments actually made for the third and fourth years, we have agreed to pay the selling shareholders a system sales payment in the amount of such excess.
+In addition, we have also agreed to pay as part of the purchase price the following anniversary payments, subject to certain limitations and adjustments: (i) approximately \$13,000 on the second anniversary of the closing date, provided that such payment will be paid earlier if 150 clinical procedures using the ApiFix System are completed in the United States before such anniversary date, (ii) \$8,000 on the third anniversary of the closing date.
+In addition, to the extent that the product of our revenues from the ApiFix System for the twelve months ended June

+30, 2024 multiplied by 2.25 exceeds the anniversary payments actually made for the third and fourth years, we have agreed to pay the selling shareholders a system sales payment in the amount of such excess.
 The anniversary payments and system sales payment may each be made in cash or cash and common stock.